Results of searching entries for keyword: the role of journalists

 Ilona Biernacka-Ligięza

-(University of Bucharest, Romania)The global society and its impact on public relations theorizing: Reflections on major macro trends
+(Ostfalia University of Applied Sciences, Germany)The global society and its impact on public relations theorizing: Reflections on major macro trends

 Chiara Valentini (Aarhus University, Denmark),